bcit-ci/CodeIgniter/user_guide_src/source/libraries/cart.rst

 	.. method:: update([$items = array()])

-		:param array $items: the items to update in the cart
+		:param	array	$items: Items to update in the cart
+		:returns:	TRUE on success, FALSE on failure
-		:returns: bool
+		:rtype:	bool

 		This method permits the quantity of a given item to be changed.
 		Typically it is called from the "view cart" page if a user makes changes to the quantity before checkout.
 That array must contain the product ID and quantity for each item.

 	.. method:: remove($rowid)

-		:param int $rowid: the ID of the item to remove from the cart
+		:param	int	$rowid: ID of the item to remove from the cart
+		:returns:	TRUE on success, FALSE on failure
-		:returns: bool
+		:rtype:	bool

 		Allows you to remove an item from the shopping cart by passing it the ``$rowid``.

 	.. method:: total()

+		:returns:	Total amount
-		:returns: int
+		:rtype:	int

 		Displays the total amount in the cart.

 	.. method:: total_items()

+		:returns:	Total amount of items in the cart
-		:returns: int
+		:rtype:	int

 		Displays the total number of items in the cart.

 	.. method:: contents([$newest_first = FALSE])

-		:param bool $newest_first: order the array with newest first?
+		:param	bool	$newest_first: Whether to order the array with newest items first
-		:returns: array
+		:returns:	An array of cart contents
+		:rtype:	array

 		Returns an array containing everything in the cart.
 You can sort the order by which the array is returned by passing it TRUE where the contents will be sorted from newest to oldest, otherwise it is sorted from oldest to newest.

 	.. method:: get_item($row_id)

-		:param int $row_id: the row ID to retrieve
+		:param	int	$row_id: Row ID to retrieve
+		:returns:	Array of item data
-		:returns: array
+		:rtype:	array

 		Returns an array containing data for the item matching the specified row ID, or FALSE if no such item exists.

 	.. method:: has_options($row_id = '')

-		:param int $row_id: the row ID to inspect
+		:param	int	$row_id: Row ID to inspect
+		:returns:	TRUE if options exist, FALSE otherwise
-		:returns: bool
+		:rtype:	bool

 		Returns TRUE (boolean) if a particular row in the cart contains options.
-		This method is designed to be used in a loop with :meth:contents:, since you must pass the rowid to this function, as shown in the Displaying the Cart example above.
+		This method is designed to be used in a loop with ``contents()``, since you must pass the rowid to this function, as shown in the Displaying the Cart example above.

 	.. method:: product_options([$row_id = ''])

-		:param int $row_id: the row ID
+		:param	int	$row_id: Row ID
+		:returns:	Array of product options
-		:returns: array
+		:rtype:	array

 		Returns an array of options for a particular product.
-This method is designed to be used in a loop with :meth:contents:, since you must pass the rowid to this method, as shown in the Displaying the Cart example above.
+This method is designed to be used in a loop with ``contents()``, since you must pass the rowid to this method, as shown in the Displaying the Cart example above.

 	.. method:: destroy()

-		:returns: void
+		:rtype: void

 		Permits you to destroy the cart.
 This method will likely be called when you are finished processing the customer's order.